Ambien overdose: How much amount of Ambien to OD?

 Ambien overdose amount questions

-If you have any questions about safe amounts of Ambien in your system, please leave them here.
+All your questions about safe amounts of Ambien in your system are welcomed here.
 We are happy to try to help answer your questions about Ambien, and will try to respond promptly.

 Reference Sources: ToxNet: Zolpidem